isberg1/IMT2681-Assignment-3/README.md

 Used by dialogflow to querie this API.
 Different public APIs are queried based on the POST sent by dialogflow.
 ```
-POST /dialogflow Returns a custum API responce based on a parameter "b" in post body
+POST: /dialogflow - Returns a custum API responce based on a parameter "b" in post body

-correct json request:
+Correct json request:

 "queryResult": {
     "queryText": "joke",